realA10001986/Time-Circuits-Display/README.md

 - Press ENTER to toggle between light sensor and temperature sensor info (if both are connected)
 - Hold ENTER to exit the menu

-Note: Sometimes, light sensors report a lux value of -1.
-This is mostly due to the fact that all the supported sensors are adjusted for indoor usage and might overload in broad daylight.
-Also, some sensors might have issues with halogen lamps (reportedly TSL2561), and most sensors also "overload" if too much IR light is directed at them, for instance from surveillance cameras.
+>Note: Sometimes a lux value of -1 might be displayed, indicating a sensor overload.
+This can have the following reasons: The TCD firmware sets up the sensors for indoor usage and, as a result, sensors will overload in broad daylight.
+Secondly, some sensors have issues with halogen lamps (reportedly TSL2561), and most sensors also "overload" if too much IR light is directed at them, for instance from surveillance cameras.

 #### How to see a list of BTTF-Network clients